 The evaluation of most animals with a congenital heart defect may include a physical examination, electrocardiography (recording electrical activity of the heart), x-rays, and echocardiography (ultrasonography).
 These steps allow diagnosis and an assessment of the severity of the defect.
 Once the diagnosis has been made and the severity determined, treatment options can be developed and a medical opinion given as to the likely outcome of the disease.

 Congenital heart defects produce signs that vary depending on the type of heart failure involved and the severity of the defect.
-Left- or right-sided heart failure may develop.
-Possible signs include shortness of breath or difficulty breathing, coughing, fatigue, or an accumulation of fluid in the lungs or abdomen.
+Left- or right-side heart failure may develop.
+Possible signs include shortness of breath or difficulty breathing, coughing, fatigue, or an accumulation of fluid in the lungs, limbs, or abdomen.

 Although a wide variety of congenital defects may occur in horses, few of these occur often enough to warrant concern.
 The defects discussed below are those that occur with the greatest frequency in horses.
 However, these defects are still rare.

-Ventricular septal defects (openings between the left and right ventricles) vary in both size and effects on blood circulation.
+Ventricular septal defects (openings in the wall between the left and right ventricles) vary in both size and effects on blood circulation.
 Ventricular septal defects may occur with other abnormalities of the heart present at birth.
 They are the most common congenital defects in horses.

 Shunting of blood from the left ventricle into the right ventricle is the most common result of this defect, due to the higher pressures of the left ventricle.
 Blood shunted into the right ventricle is recirculated through the blood vessels in the lungs and left heart chambers, which causes enlargement of these structures.
 The right ventricle may enlarge as well.
 Significant shunting through the pulmonary arteries can induce narrowing of these vessels, leading to reduced blood flow or increased blood pressure.
-As resistance rises, the shunt may reverse (that is, become a right-to-left shunting of blood).
+As resistance rises, the shunt may reverse (that is, become a right-to-left shunting of blood), allowing blood to bypass the lungs.

-Treatment also depends on the severity of signs and direction of the shunt.
-Horses with small ventricular septal defects do not typically require treatment and the outlook is good.
+Treatment also depends on the severity of signs, intended use of the horse, and direction of the shunt.
+Horses with small ventricular septal defects without complications do not typically require treatment and the outlook is good.
 Animals with a moderate to severe defect more commonly develop signs, and treatment should be considered.
+Treatment may include medications, surgery (uncommon), and the removal of excessive red blood cells, if present.
 Horses with a ventricular septal defect should not be bred.

 If the ductus does not close within the first week, the blood flow is forced from chambers of the left side of the heart to those of the right side; these defects are called left-to-right shunts.
-They result in overcirculation of the lungs and enlargement of the heart chambers, which may result in arrhythmias.
-Over time, signs of left-sided congestive heart failure develop.
+They result in overcirculation of the lungs and enlargement of the left heart chambers, which may result in arrhythmias.
+Over time, signs of left-side congestive heart failure (such as trouble breathing or coughing) develop.
+Surgery to correct the defect (which is done in some dogs and cats) has not been attempted in horses.
+Anti-inflammatory medications have been tried as a way to speed closure of the ductus in some foals.

 Tetralogy of Fallot is a defect that produces a bluish tinge to skin and membranes because there is not enough oxygen in the blood.
-It is caused by a combination of pulmonic stenosis (an obstruction of blood flow from the right ventricle), a ventricular septal defect see Congenital and Inherited Disorders of the Cardiovascular System in Horses : Ventricular Septal Defects, thickening of the muscle fibers of the right ventricle, and varying degrees of the aorta rotating to the right.
+It is caused by a combination of pulmonic stenosis (an obstruction of blood flow from the right ventricle), a ventricular septal defect Ventricular Septal Defects Congenital abnormalities of the cardiovascular system are defects that are present at birth.
+They can occur as a result of genetic defects, environmental conditions, infections, poisoning, medication... read more , thickening of the muscle fibers of the right ventricle, and varying degrees of the aorta rotating to the right.

 The effect of this grouping of defects depends primarily on the severity of the pulmonic stenosis, the size of the ventricular septal defect, and the amount of resistance to blood flow provided by the blood vessels.
 Consequences may include reduced blood flow to the lungs (resulting in fatigue and shortness of breath) and generalized lack of oxygen in the blood causing a bluish tinge to skin and membranes.
-Red blood cells may be abnormally increased, leading to the development of blood clots and poor circulation of blood.
+Red blood cells may be abnormally increased, leading to poor circulation of blood.
+Affected horses may also have stunted growth, tire easily (especially after exercise), collapse, or have seizures.
+A murmur is often, but not always, present.

 Electrocardiographs, x-rays, and echocardiography (ultrasonography) can help confirm the diagnosis.
-Treatment options include surgery and medical management, but the outlook is guarded to poor.
+Treatment options include medications and periodic removal of excessive red blood cells (phlebotomy).
+The outlook is guarded to poor, but some foals with mild to moderate disease may reach adulthood.

-Tricuspid dysplasia refers to abnormal development or malformation of the tricuspid valve of the heart, allowing regurgitation of blood back into the right atrium.
+The tricuspid valve is located between the right atrium and right ventricle.
+Normally, it is closed when the right ventricle contracts.
+This allows blood to flow forward into the lungs and not backward into the right atrium.
+Tricuspid dysplasia refers to abnormal development or malformation of the tricuspid valve, allowing regurgitation of blood back into the right atrium.
 This defect is seen occasionally in horses at birth.
 Arabian horses are more likely to have tricuspid dysplasia, suggesting that there may be a genetic basis for the defect in some cases.

-Longterm tricuspid regurgitation leads to volume overload of the right heart, enlarging the right ventricle and atrium.
+Longterm tricuspid regurgitation leads to increased blood volume in the right heart, enlarging the right ventricle and atrium.
 Blood flow to the lungs may be decreased, leading to fatigue and an increased rate of respiration.
-As the pressure in the right atrium increases, blood pools in the veins returning to the heart, causing an accumulation of fluid in the abdomen.
+As the pressure in the right atrium increases, blood pools in the veins returning to the heart, causing right-side heart failure.

 The more severe the defect, the more obvious the signs will be in affected horses.
-Signs of right-sided congestive heart failure, such as accumulation of fluid in the abdomen and lungs, may be seen.
+Signs of right-side congestive heart failure include jugular distension, accumulation of fluid in the abdomen (called ascites), and swelling of the limbs and the underside of the chest and abdomen.
 A loud heart murmur is very noticeable.
 Arrhythmias, especially the sudden onset of a very high heart rate, are common and may cause death.
 In a severe form, called tricuspid atresia, the entire valve may be undeveloped or absent.

-Electrocardiography and x-rays may show enlargement of the right ventricle and atrium, while the malformed tricuspid valve can sometimes be seen using echocardiography (ultrasonography).
+Electrocardiography and x-rays may show enlargement of the right ventricle and atrium, while the malformed tricuspid valve can be seen using echocardiography (ultrasonography).
+Medications are used to manage the signs of heart failure, if present.
 The outlook for horses with these signs is guarded, although mild defects may pose few problems.